Genealogy and Local History Department

 (Fort Bend County only, starting with 1911; Brookshire Times 1899-1984; Galveston Daily News 1865-1917; and Telegraph & Texas Register, Houston, Texas 1835-1875)

 GENEALOGY DATABASE (online resource)

 Information contained in the burial records includes name, birth and death dates, cemetery of burial, and notes.
 In addition, a growing number of records contain .jpg images of obituaries that were published in the Fort Bend Herald from August 1, 2007, to the present.
 Online database.

 Links to other useful Genealogy Resources

 Ancestry Library Edition (Proquest)

 Resource for genealogy and family-history research.
 Includes online and film products dating back to the late 1700s, including digital, searchable images of U.S. federal census records, and the digitized version of the popular UMI Genealogy & Local History collection.
-A user name and password are required to use this database, if you are NOT in the library.
-To get the name and password, call 281-341-2605 during library hours or use Chat with a librarian 24/7; just have your library barcode number handy.
+Not in Library: Enter your library barcode number to begin.